Unifying Emergent Hydrodynamics and Lindbladian Low Energy Spectra across Symmetries, Constraints, and Long-Range Interactions: Generalization

 The first term is linear in $k$ for a generic $H_1$ because $ [H_1,\rho_k] = \sum_{n,x} \frac{(ikx)^n}{n!}[H_1,\rho_x]$, and the $n=0$ term vanishes due to symmetry.
-Thus, we recover exactly the form needed.
-This spectrum will produce diffusion from a ballistically moving front as captured by the autocorrelation function:
+Naively, this would seem to give a ballistically spreading front; however, we have to be careful when applying our variational estimate.
+While it is still true that our variational modes may bound the real spectrum arising from $H_2$, the imaginary component coming from $H_1$ should not have any such bound.
+Instead, the imaginary component of the spectrum will generically either be gapped or have a linear dispersion.
+Expanding to the lowest order, we have $f_1(\bm{k},\nu) \approx c_{0,\nu} + c_\nu\bm{k} + \dots$, where $c_{0,\nu}$ can be zero.

+A non-zero $c_{0,\nu}$ is generically expected, resulting in diffusion with some form of oscillating phase factor:

-We need to pause here to bring up an important fact about Lindbladians.
+To make this more precise, we need to bring up an important fact about Lindbladians.
 Because they preserve hermiticity (as encoded by the SWAP symmetry in Sec.\,A, which is complex-conjugation symmetry in the operator formalism), any complex-valued eigenstates of our effective Hamiltonian, $\hat{ {\cal H} }_{\cal L}$, must come in conjugate pairs.
-As such, there will always exist an index $\nu'$ such that $E_{\bm{k},\nu'} = iC_{1,\nu'}k + C_{2,\nu'}k^2$, where $C_{1,\nu'} = -C_{1,\nu}$, $C_{2,\nu'} = C_{2,\nu}$.
+As such, there will always exist an index $\nu'$ such that, at lowest order, the spectrum is $E_{\bm{k},\nu'} = iC_{1,\nu'} + C_{2,\nu'}k^2$, where $C_{1,\nu'} = -C_{1,\nu}$, $C_{2,\nu'} = C_{2,\nu}$.
 Thus, we obtain multiple spreading fronts, so that, summing over these pairs

-and we see that any real system will have at least two counter-propagating fronts with the expected diffusion.